Inclusive Job Posting: What does it mean?

 - Inclusive job postings state alternative expertise or experience to encourage candidates with different abilities to apply.

 - Inclusive job postings focus on a succinct list of qualifications related to the essential duties or functions, rather than an exhaustive wish list that deters many candidates from applying.

 - Inclusive job postings are concise and avoid the use of jargon.

 - They often include some form of inclusion or equal employment opportunity statement, such as “Name of company embraces diversity and inclusion.
 We welcome candidates from a wide variety of backgrounds, perspectives and skills.
 Please reach out and let us know if you require an accommodation at any stage of our hiring.”

 Why is it important?

 - Language plays a powerful role in promoting inclusion.
 Highlighting inclusion in job postings and ensuring the language used does not discourage any applicants from applying sets the tone for a candidate’s understanding of inclusivity in your workplace.

-- Job postings from conventional sources such as the internet may be difficult for some people with disabilities to access.
-For example, many websites are not designed to be used with assistive technologies such as screen readers, and are therefore inaccessible to certain users.
+- Job postings from conventional sources, such as the internet, may be difficult for some persons experiencing disability to access.
+For example, many websites are not designed to be used with assistive technologies, such as screen readers, making them inaccessible to certain users.

 Sample Job Posting Policy